DylanThomasShine/Restaurant-Cowhey-Chez.Milestone-2/readme.md

 At the bottom of the page there are clear links and icons to the restaurant's social media content.
 On the Make a Booking section, after a form response is filled it will send information to the restaurant.
 If all content is not filled out correctly a warning will appear to fill in what you have forgotten to do so.

 As a First Time Visitor, I want to look for a menu and images of what is on offer.
-I want to see what kind of variety is available to me before i consider booking.
+I want to see what kind of variety is available to me before I consider booking.
 I also want to locate their social media links to see if there are any reviews on social media to determine how the restaurant is rated and what people may have thought of their experience there.

 Once the new visitor has read the About Us and Menu section, they will notice the Gallery section.
 The user can also scroll to the bottom of the page on the site to locate social media links in the footer.